JIRA REST API with JQL (group by status category)

 function convert(json) {

-var issues = JSON.parse(json); // parse json string
+const issues = JSON.parse(json).issues; // parse json string

-// iterate through issues and count occurences of statusCategories
+// iterate through issues and count occurrences of categories

-for (index in issues) { // iterate over all issues
+for (let issue of issues) { // iterate over all issues

 } else { // category is new, add it to our collection